-Indeed, there are numerous texts about the Adhaan- the call to the prayer and an announcement of its commencement time through specific wordings- in the Sunnah of the noble Prophet [sallal-laahu-alayhi-wasallam], which shows its virtue, great importance, beneficial (outcomes) and worth, for both the Mu’adh-dhin himself and the one who hears his call.
+Indeed, there are numerous texts about the A’dhaan- the call to the prayer and an announcement of its beginning time through specific wordings- in the Sunnah of the noble Prophet [sallal-laahu-alayhi-wasallam], which demonstrates its virtue, great importance, beneficial [outcomes] and worth, for both the Mu’adh-dhin and the one who hears it.

-[Imaam] Al-Bukhaari and [Imaam] Muslim [rahimahumallaah] reported from Abu Hurairah [radiyallaahu-anhu] who said that the Messenger of Allaah [sallal-laahu-alayhi-wasallam] said: ‘’If the people knew [the reward for] pronouncing the Adhaan and for standing in the first row [in congregational Salat (prayers)] and found no other way except by drawing lots they would draw lots; and if they knew [the reward of] the Dhur prayer [in the early moments of its stated time] they would race for it [go early]; and if they knew the [reward of] Isha and Fajr prayers in congregation, they would come to offer them even if they had to crawl.
-[Sahih Al-Bukhari Book of Adhaan.
-Chapter: To draw lots for pronouncing the Adhaan.
+[Imaam] Al-Bukhaari and [Imaam] Muslim [rahimahumallaah] reported from Abu Hurairah [radiyallaahu-anhu] who said: ‘’Allaah’s Messenger [sallal-laahu-alayhi-wasallam] said: ‘’If the people knew [the reward for] calling the Adhaan and standing in the first row [in congregational Salat (prayers)], and found no other way except by drawing lots, they would draw lots; and if they knew [the reward of] the Dhur prayer [in the early moments of its stated time], they would race for it [go early]; and if they knew the [reward of] Ishaa and Fajr prayers in congregation, they would come to offer them even if they had to crawl.
+[Sahih Al-Bukhari Book of Adhaan.’’
+[Chapter: To draw lots for pronouncing the Adhaan.
 Hadeeth Number 615 & Sahih Muslim Number 427]

-[Imaam] Al-Bukhaari and Muslim reported from Abu Hurairah [radiyallaahu-anhu] that the Messenger of Allaah [sallal-laahu-alayhi-wasallam] said: ‘’When Adhaan is pronounced Satan takes to his heels and passes wind with noise during his flight in order not to hear the Adhaan.
-When the Adhaan is completed he comes back, and again take to his heels when the Iqaamah is pronounced; and after its completion he returns again till he whispers into the heart of the person [to divert his attention from his prayer] and makes him remember things which he does not recall to his mind before the prayer and that causes him to forget how much he has prayed.’’
+[Imaam] Al-Bukhaari and Muslim reported from Abu Hurairah [radiyallaahu-anhu] that the Messenger of Allaah [sallal-laahu-alayhi-wasallam] said: ‘’When A’dhaan is called, Satan takes to his heels and passes wind with noise during his flight in order not to hear the A’dhaan.
+When the A’dhaan is completed he comes back, and again take to his heels when the Iqaamah is called; and after its completion he returns again till he whispers into the heart of the person [to divert his attention from his prayer] and makes him remember things which he does not recall to his mind before the prayer and that causes him to forget how much he has prayed.’’
 [Sahih al-Bukhaari Book of Adhaan.
 Chapter: Superiority of the Adhaan.
 Hadeeth Number 608]

 What Should Muslim Do When the Adhaan Is Heard?

-In this, there is a virtue related to listening to the Adhaan and to repeat its words as the Mu’adh-dhin utters them – saying the same as he says in all the statements, except when he says Hayya Alas Salaah and Hayya Alal Falaah, for one should then say: [لَا حَوْلَ وَلَا قُوَّةَ إِلَّا بِاللهِ ].
+In this, there is virtue related to [the deed of the one who] listens the A’dhaan and to repeat its words as the Mu’adh-dhin utters them – saying the same as he says in all the statements, except when he says Hayya Alas Salaah and Hayya Alal Falaah, for one should then say: [لَا حَوْلَ وَلَا قُوَّةَ إِلَّا بِاللهِ ].
 That is because the statement of the Mu’adh-dhin “Hayya alas Salaah” is a call for the people to come and perform the prayer and his statement “Hayyaa Alal Falaah” is a call for them to come and receive its reward.
 So when a Muslim says: [لَا حَوْلَ وَلَا قُوَّةَ إِلَّا بِاللهِ ] after hearing the Mu’adh-dhin say “Hayyaa Alas Salaah and Hayyaa Alal Falaah”, he is seeking aid and assistance from Allaah to enable him to [perform the prayer and receive its reward].
-And regarding the statement: ‘’sincerely from his heart’’; this is proof that sincerity is a condition to be fulfilled because it is a basis by way of which deeds and statements [related to worship] are accepted.
+And regarding the statement: ‘’Sincerely from his heart’’; this is proof that sincerity is a condition to be fulfilled because it is a basis by way of which deeds and statements [related to worship] are accepted.

 Supplication After the Mu’adh-dhin finishes The Adhaan